Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

-thirty-three one hundred percent of all amounts invested in a certified community development corporation or in a community development financial institution, as defined in Section 34-43-20(2) or (3).
+amounts invested equity investments in a certified community development corporation or in a community development financial institution, as defined in Section 34-43-20(2) or (3).
+A taxpayer that makes a cash donation to a certified community development corporation or community development financial institution may claim a credit equal to fifty percent of the donation.

-in the aggregate five million dollars for all taxpayers and all in any calendar years and one million dollars for all taxpayers in one calendar year.
+five million dollars for all taxpayers and all calendar years and one million dollars for all taxpayers in one calendar year.:

 (C) The Department of Commerce shall authorize the tax credits each year on a first-come, first-served basis.
 A single community development corporation or community development financial institution may not receive more than twenty-five percent of the total annual tax credits authorized pursuant to this section